โฐ Minimum Connection Times

 ๐ข Terminal Information

-Augusta Regional Airport (AGS), also known as Bush Field, serves as a modern and efficient gateway to the Central Savannah River Area (CSRA) and the city of Augusta, Georgia.
-Located approximately 11 kilometers south of downtown Augusta, the airport is most famous for its role as the primary arrival point for thousands of visitors attending the annual Masters Golf Tournament.
-Outside of the tournament season, it operates as a streamlined regional hub, primarily offering domestic connections through major airlines such as American Airlines and Delta Air Lines to their respective hubs in Charlotte and Atlanta.
+Augusta Regional Airport at Bush Field (AGS), commonly known as Bush Field, serves as a modern and efficient gateway to the Central Savannah River Area and the city of Augusta, Georgia.
+Located approximately 11 kilometers south of downtown Augusta, the airport is especially well known as the main arrival point for visitors attending the annual Masters Tournament.
+Outside the tournament period, it functions as a streamlined regional airport with domestic service through airlines such as American and Delta.

 ๐ Connection Tips